BOTMoritz/AI-ArtStock-Automator/README.md

 Copyright 20024, Moritz Knape.
 All rights reserved.
 The source code of this project is not available for public use.

 ## Contact
-For more information, collaborations, or inquiries, please reach out to me at [Your Contact Information].
+For more information, collaborations, or inquiries, please reach out to me at info@moritzknp.de.

 ---